 Uploading Files and Images to Cards

-- Select the appropriate file icon next to Insert from the editor toolbar at the top of the Card or use the slash command.
+Select the file icon next to Insert from the editor toolbar at the top of the Card or use the slash command.

-- When this box is checked, your customers won't be able to access the Card’s content without an authenticated team login, but they will be able to access any files uploaded to the Card (i.e. powerpoint, pdf):
+When this box is checked, your customers won't be able to access the Card’s content without an authenticated team login, but they will be able to access any files uploaded to the Card (i.e. PowerPoint, PDF, etc.)

 A globe icon will appear on the Card in the upper right-hand corner, to indicate that File Access is turned on.